 This class will use a combination of didactic, dialogical (discussion), and experiential formats.
-Students will view videotapes of EFIT therapists conducting individual sessions and participate in roleplays that facilitate practice in conceptualizing cases and facilitating change in individuals.
+Students will view videotapes of EFIT and EFT-C therapists conducting sessions and participate in roleplays that facilitate practice in conceptualizing cases and facilitating change in individuals.
 Students will have the opportunity to participate in extended roleplays as therapists, reflecting team and observing team members, as well as roleplay clients.
 Students will be supported in actively challenging emergent isomorphisms (transference and countertransference reactions), and to examine the impact of these emergent biases on their attunement and approach to cases.